 It was a long road, one I’m still traveling.

-I grew up in a very loving and wonderful family, who I am so thankful for.
-I had a wonderful childhood filled with lots of laughter, games and travel.
+I grew up in a very loving family and had a wonderful childhood filled with lots of laughter, hard work, and travel.
 Everyone in my family is super smart and super goal oriented.
 Very governed by the thinking and analytical mind, there was always lots and lots of doing… lots of education, lots of competition, lots of goal oriented direction to achieve a certain grade, earn a certain allowance.

 This was great for the traditional path I was on, because going to college and then medical school was very natural to me and I accepted this very conventional world… while always inwardly striving to figure out what was the deeper point of it all.

 I had artistic talents that I secretly loved to spend my spare time on (my favorite coloring book as a child was a black and white anatomy book that I filled in page by page with glorious color!) but I never gave art much weight in my life because it was not a strictly goal-oriented activity.

 Buckling down to my “real” career I went through medical school and finished my internship and began my life as a physician.

 Then, everything changed.
 I had my daughter Clara and it completely rocked my world.

 Becoming a mother was the most intense thing I have ever done.
 It made medical school and internship feel like a breeze.
 It completely dissolved my notions of what I should be doing and the career I had worked so hard to achieve and opened me up.

-It completely took me out of the equation.
-It no longer mattered what degree I had earned and what I was thinking and if I was clever.
-It only mattered that I hold a space for this precious amazing soul of my daughter.
-All I had to do was hold her and breathe and I felt complete.
+It no longer mattered what degree I had earned and what I was thinking and where I was headed.
+It only mattered that I hold a space for this precious amazing souls of my children.
+All I had to do was breathe and I felt complete.
 As parenting is for everyone, it was for me too: a complete spiritual awakening.